jfcherng-sublime/ST-OpenUri/README.md

         "flags": 802,
     },
     // defined schemes (case-insensitive) that wants to be detected
+    // you may add your own new schemes to be detected
     // key / value = scheme / enabled
     "detect_schemes": {
         // basic